Photo of E. J. Barnes at Vermont Studio Center, October 2009

 Photo by Howard Romero

 Illustrator, cartoonist, animator, and sequential artist E. J. Barnes uses ink, watercolor, gouache, scratchboard, and digital media to tell stories and make humorous and sometimes poignant observations.
 Her gag cartoons have been published in various outlets, including Funny Times, Fortean Times, and The Journal of Irreproducible Results.
-For several years, she was the local-affairs editorial cartoonist for The Recorder, the daily newspaper of Greenfield, Massachusetts.
 Her illustrations have been used by periodicals, book publishers, commercial clients, and nonprofits.